Prioritisation: What Changes First

 Too much to fix

 The insights are clear.
 A two-tier pricing model could fix the economics.
 A pause button would reduce churn.
 The value proposition needs repositioning around convenience.
 SEO is underinvested.
-The recipe cards are working but the marketing doesn’t match what customers actually care about.
+The recipe cards are working but the marketing doesn’t match what subscribers actually care about.

 Maya knows all of this.
 The team knows all of this.
 And that’s the problem.